 Did you know?

 • New Zealanders use over 295 million single use cups every year!
-That’s equal to over one million, seven hundred and thirty-five thousand (1,735,000) 120L Auckland Council wheelie bins!
+That’s the equivalent of filling approximately one million, seven hundred and thirty-two thousand (1,732,000) 120L Auckland Council wheelie bins!

-• Once achieved, eliminating Single Use Cups (SUCs) for hot drinks at Auckland Zoo will prevent over 170,300 SUCs going to landfill each year.
-That’s equal to filling more than 1,000 of the 120L Auckland Council general waste wheelie bins you have at home!
+• Eliminating Single Use Cups (SUCs) for hot drinks at Auckland Zoo will prevent over 170,300 SUCs going to landfill each year.
+That’s the equivalent of filling more than 1,000 of the 120L Auckland Council general waste wheelie bins you have at home!

-• Auckland Zoo has been a Toitū net carbonzero certified organisation since 2016, and currently diverts 85% of its waste away from landfill each year but is constantly working to better this.
+Auckland Zoo has been a Toitū net carbon zero certified organisation since 2016 and diverts 84% of its waste away from landfill each year.

 FAQs

-• All SUCs used for hot drinks will be removed from Auckland Zoo by the end of 2025.
+All single use cups used for hot drinks were removed from Auckland Zoo in December 2025 to meet our goal of being SUC free by the end of 2025!

-Yes, the Zoo has great quality re-usable cups for sale at its Zoo Shop and at all its catering outlets.
+Yes, the Zoo has great quality re-usable cups for sale at its Zoo Shop and at all its cafés.
 These are uniquely designed for Auckland Zoo and not available anywhere else!

 Available from our Zoo Shop

-Yes, like all other products at our Zoo shop and catering outlets you will receive a 10% discount (when you purchase in person).
+Yes, like all other products at our Zoo shop and cafés, Members will receive a 10% discount (when you purchase in person).

 It’s complex!
-The SUCs for hot drinks we have in our Zoo cafés are made from paperboard and lined with PLA (polylactic acid), with PLA lids.
+The SUCs for hot drinks we had in our Zoo cafés are made from paperboard and lined with PLA (polylactic acid), with PLA lids.
 They were originally selected as they are labelled ‘commercially compostable’ and were able to go into our green waste stream, and away from landfill.
 However, as the national uptake of commercially compostable packaging increased significantly over time, the management of commercially compostable packaging also evolved, with a number of commercial composting facilities not accepting these materials.
 (For example, you can’t put SUCs into your Council kerbside food waste collections – they need to go into general waste).
 The Zoo’s own position of best practice also continues to evolve, based on the latest information available, which is why we’ve been working hard to eliminate SUCs.
-Our commercially compostable SUCs going to landfill isn’t the outcome we want, as this is not the right environment needed for them to break down.
-Eliminating them is therefore the most sustainable option.
+Sending commercially compostable SUCs to landfill wasn’t the outcome we wanted, as landfills are not the right environment needed for them to break down.
+Eliminating them was therefore the most sustainable option.

-However, these cups have the same associated challenges as our hot drink cups, and we’ll ultimately remove them from Zoo cafés too!
-Hot drink cups are first up as we use more of these (170,300 each year) compared to the cold drink cups (146,000).
+However, these cups have the same associated challenges as hot drink cups, and we’ll ultimately remove them from Zoo cafés too!
+Hot drink cups were first up as we used more of these (170,300 each year) compared to the cold drink cups (146,000 each year).
 We’re working behind the scenes to consider possible solutions for our cold drink cups.

 All packaging used for our cabinet foods is currently considered commercially compostable.
 However, given the challenges surrounding these materials and the use of single use packaging, we’re systematically working towards replacing packaging with alternative solutions.

-• We’ve already eliminated a lot of food packaging; single use plates have been swapped for either crockery or melamine reusable plates.
+• We’ve already eliminated a lot of food packaging; where possible, single use plates have been swapped for either crockery or melamine reusable plates.

 • We use stainless steel instead of single-use bamboo cutlery and have swapped out single paper sachets of sugar and salt for glass condiment jars.